Antonia Fotaras

 Antonia "Nina" Fotaras (born 10 September 1999) is an Italian actress.

 Biography

 Fotaras was born in Rome to a Greek father, originally from Symi, and an Italian mother.
 Her father is an engineer and her mother worked for Telecom Italia Mobile.
 She has an older brother.

 She attended a liceo linguistico.
-In addition to Italian, she speaks Greek, English, French, and German.
+In addition to Italian, she speaks Greek, English, Occitan, French, and German.